jiaaro/jiaaro/about.md

 I’m James Robert.
 [Hacker][github].
 [Podcaster][bizvsdev].
 Brooklyner.
 Typophile.
 Musician.
 CTO at [Media Predict][mp].

-Creator of [Daily Bread][dailybread] a grocery list that saves time and helps you remember the essentials.
+Creator of [Daily Bread][dailybread], a grocery list that saves time and helps you remember the essentials.
 It supports Apple Watch, and the [source is on github][dailybreadgithub] :)

 I use the moniker, “[jiaaro][googjiaaro]” on the internet because it’s unique.